terablade2001/vp-cpp-template/README.md

   - [ ] Support functions for *OpenCV*

 ## Completed TODOs - versioning
+### version (0.063)
+- [x] Updated the `ModuleTesting.cpp` to support execution ordering of Tests.
+This is useful for the cases where some tests depends on other test's results.
+The execution order can be defined in a new column on the CSV file called `Depends On`.
+The value of `-1` means no dependency, while multiple tests Ids can be used separated with comma.
+Check the default `moduleTestsList.csv` file for examples.
 ### version (0.062)
 - [x] Minor fix at `Main.cpp` of folder `emptyProject/`.
 Fix to use by default `info_(0,...)` instead of `info(1,...)`.
 ### version (0.061)